 COVID-19 in Mississippi: Over 1,800 new cases reported by MSDH

 JACKSON, Miss.
-(WLBT) - Mississippi State Department of Health reported 1,856 new cases and 39 new deaths Saturday.
+(WLBT) - The Mississippi State Department of Health reported 1,804 new cases, 28 new deaths and 182 outbreaks at long-term care facilities Thursday.

 The number of tests administered in the state totals 2,056,401 as of January 16.
 This includes MSDH Public Health Laboratory tests and other providers.